aendie/SkyAlmanac-Py3/README.md

 **UPDATE: Feb 2020**

 The main focus was on cleaning up the TeX code and eliminating the *Overfull/Underfull hbox/vbox* messages.
 Other minor improvements were included.
+A Skyfield issue with days that have no moonrise or moonset at a specific latitude was resolved.

 **UPDATE: Mar 2020**